Last edited on March 28, 2019 by Timothy C. Hain, MD, Chicago IL.

 - Downbeat nystagmus was associated with bilateral vestibular failure in 36% of cases (Wagner et al, 2008).
 If one accepts downbeat nystagmus as a sign of cerebellar damage, then 36% of bilateral cases are "CANVAS-N".
 However, this is a dubious statistic -- This group's findings seems likely to be idiosyncratic to the referral patterns of their institution as this is not the case with other series of downbeating nystagmus or for that matter with the author's large experience.
 We see no reason why the majority of patients with bilateral vestibular loss, most of which have either aminoglycoside ototoxicity or bilateral vestibular neuritis, should have downbeating nystagmus.
 Wagner's cases, we suspect, had a selection bias due to being accumulated in a neurology setting.

-Other authors have reported "add-ons" to CANVAS.
-CANVAS+ perhaps.
-Two groups -- Krismer and Wenning (2014) and Wu et al (2014) reported autonomic dysfunction as a 4th piece of "CANVAS" -- CANVAS+AD ?.
-One would think that this may be due to the sensory neuropathy, as the autonomic nervous system uses small nerve fibers to conduct its business.
+Wu and 17 other authors from New Zealand (2014), reported that autonomic dysfunction is found in 83% of 23 patients that they thought had CANVAS.
+The latter authors also reported that their CANVAS patients had more downbeating nystagmus (65%) than previously reported CANVAS patients.
+Krismer and Wenning (2014) also reported autonomic dysfunction as a 4th piece of "CANVAS" -- CANVAS+AD ?
+One would think that this finding may be due to the sensory neuropathy, as the autonomic nervous system uses small nerve fibers to conduct its business.

 One would think that there would be many additional CANVAS+ syndromes.
 Perhaps CANVAS with cardiac findings, with diabetes, with vestibular migraine.
-Miglaiaccio and Watson (2016) in fact, described a patient with supposed CANVAS lacking bilateral loss, but with migraine.
+In fact, Miglaiaccio and Watson (2016) , described a patient with supposed CANVAS lacking bilateral loss, but with migraine.
 This would be, using our nomenclature, CANVAS-VA+VM.